MIDS-scaling-up/v2/week01/README.md

 Cloud computing.
 Big Data.
 Artificial intelligence.
 Deep learning frameworks and hardware.
 Datasets.
 Edge computing.
 Course project overview and sample.

+It is very important that you have all the required equipment ready before the first sync session.

 ## Reading:
 * Nvidia Jetson family overview https://www.nvidia.com/en-us/autonomous-machines/embedded-systems-dev-kits-modules/